cs50nestm/programs/calc/README.md

 Assuming we have the right number of command-line arguments, we’re well on our way.
 There’s a catch, though.

 Just because the user types a real number at the command line, that doesn’t mean their input will be automatically stored in a `float`.
 Actually, it will be stored as a `string` that just so happens to look like an `float`; after all, remember the data type of `argv`?
 It’s an array where each element is a `string`!
 And so you’ll need to convert that `string` to an actual `float`.
-As luck would have it, a function, `atof`, exists for exactly that purpose!
+As luck would have it, a function, `atof`,exists (it's in `stdlib.h`) for exactly that purpose!
 Here’s how you might use it:

 ```c
 float a = atof(argv[1]);